Gamification & More

 Subnets that are built as a centralized and permissioned network are at risk of having a 66% takeover.

 The consensus mechanism is built specifically to incentivize decentralization and put centralized subnets at high risk of being taken over in a 66% takeover attack.
-Centralized subnets are unlikely to have a way to deterministically know if a node is doing its job and may rely on "if you're staked, you're a subnet node".
+Centralized subnets are unlikely to have a way to deterministically know if a node is doing its job and may rely on "if you're staked and registered, you're a subnet node".
 With this system, nodes will graduate through classifications without knowing if they are doing the job of the node.
-In Hypertensor, just because you're a staked participant and registered onchain, doesn't automatically determine if you're a subnet node.
+In Hypertensor, just because you're a staked participant and registered on-chain doesn't automatically determine if you're a subnet node.

 In most proof-of-stake systems, such as Base, Ethereum, Optimism, Solana, Kaspa, etc., peer discovery and routing are two essential aspects of P2P networking.
 In a P2P network, each node must be able to discover and communicate with other nodes without the need for a central server